J-Gras/intel-seen-more/README.md

  * `udp`: Sees originator and responder of UDP connections. **Note:** The script uses the potentially expensive event `new_connection`.

+ * `icmp-ping`: Sees originator and responder of ICMP echo requests and replies. **Note:** The script uses potentially expensive events.

  * `effective_dns`: Introduces the `Intel::EFFECTIVE_DOMAIN` indicator type for effective domains.
 For example "wikipedia.org" will match "www.wikipedia.org" and other subdomains. **Note:** The scripts require the DomainTLD package.

  * `conn-tcp`: Introduces the `Intel::CONN_TCP` indicator type supporting `<IP>:<Port>` indicators for *established* TCP connections.